Skip to content

 Key Findings

-Bluefield did not pay; AvosLocker leaked approximately 1.2 TB of stolen data in mid-May 2023.
+Bluefield did not pay; AvosLocker published a portion of the stolen data (including the university president's W-2 and an insurance document) on its dark-web leak site in mid-May 2023.

 Final exam scheduling and severe-weather alerts had to be re-routed for the remainder of the semester because the official alert channel could not be trusted.